thanhlt-1007/kotlin_head_first/CHAPTER_02.md

 ### b. .. and the compiler infers the variable's type from that of the object

+The compiler then uses the type of the object for the type of the variable.
+In the above example, the object's type is Int, so the variable's type is Int as well.
+The variable stays this type forever.

+Next, the object is assigned to the variable.
+How does this happen?

 ## 3. The variable holds a reference to the object

 ## 4. Kotlin's basic types